 Dalgona coffee is instant coffee, sugar, and hot water whipped until thick and foamy, then spooned over cold or warm milk — a two-minute visual recipe that went viral in 2020 and remains one of the most made at-home coffee drinks worldwide.

-The name comes from a traditional Korean candy with a similar honeycomb-like texture.
-The recipe itself — called “whipped coffee” or “hand beaten coffee” — has been made for decades in parts of South Asia and the Middle East.
-Social media discovered it during the pandemic and the rest is coffee history.
+The name comes from a traditional Korean candy with a similar honeycomb-like color and sweetness.
+The recipe technique itself — called hand-beaten coffee — was already a menu item at a small café in Macau before 2020.
+Social media discovered it during the COVID-19 lockdowns and the rest is coffee history.

 What Is Dalgona Coffee?